mariambeji/MyPortfolio/Remote Controlled Robot/README.md

 # Apollo Rover

 ## Summary
 The main focus of this project was to design and develop the mechanism for remote-controlled robot with a robotic arm for lifting samples from the surface of the moon.

+ ## Keywords:
+Robotic Arm, Arduino, Lifting Mechanismes, Design, Validation, Four Degree of Freedom, Servo Motors, Bluetooth module.

 ## General Description
 ⦁	Remote-controlled robot was  designed with with four wheels and a floor in the center where the collected samples will be put  and  programmed to provide a working facility for off-line programming of actual working robot in a remote environment and also it can be used in dangerous areas.
 ⦁	The robotic arm was designed with three degrees of freedom and programmed to accomplish accurately simple heavy material lifting task to assist astronauts.